Cats make great pets and owning one can be very rewarding.

-Contrary to popular belief, cats don’t need to roam so long as their basic needs are met.
+Contrary to popular belief, cats don’t need to roam as long as their basic needs are met.

-From 1 July 2020, Council will require owners to keep cats contained to their property between sunset and sunrise.
-Besides being a legal requirement, there are many benefits to containing your cat such as:
+From 1 July 2020, Council's Dog and Cat Control Order 2019 will require owners to keep cats contained to their property between sunset and sunrise and prohibit cats from our sensitive environmental areas.

 - Your cat is less likely to get lost (saving a trip to the pound)

-- Less hunting and predation of wildlife – helping the Macedon Ranges environment flourish.
+- Less hunting and predation of wildlife, which helps the Macedon Ranges environment flourish.

 The Paws for Thought consultation into the review of dog on-and-off leash areas and the potential introduction of a cat curfew in the shire was held in late 2018.